Patrice Anato: Political career

 In parliament, Anato serves as member of the Committee on Economic Affairs and Education and the Committee on European Affairs.
 In addition to his committee assignments, he is part of the parliamentary friendship groups with Cuba, Ivory Coast, Mali and Nigeria.
 Since 2019, he has also been a member of the French delegation to the Franco-German Parliamentary Assembly.

+In the 2022 French legislative election, he lost his seat to Thomas Portes from La France Insoumise.

 Political positions

 In July 2019, Anato voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In addition to LREM, Anato also joined the Centrist Alliance in 2018.